cube-web3/protocol-core-solidity/audits/resonance_security/02_12_2024/README.md

 The protocol will be deployed on multiple chains, including Ethereum mainnet and various L2s.
 There is no cross-chain message passing or function execution.
 All interactions with the protocol on a specific chain are isolated to that chain.
 Some target EVM chains, such as Avalanche, do not yet support Solidity `>0.8.19` or the `PUSH0` opcode.
 This was taken into consideration when designing V2 of the protocol.

 For chains that do not support `PUSH0`, ie that support `solc < 0.8.20`, the contracts are compiled with `paris` as the EVM target version.
 This way, we can use the latest solidity features available in `> 0.8.20` for networks that support it, and still deploy to networks that do not.
+This can be achieved with foundry using the flag: `--evm-version paris` when compiling and deploying.

 TODO: update this
 The following protocol contracts are in scope for this audit (including SLOC):